-No dissertation shall be less than 5,000 words nor exceed 10, 000 words; no person or body shall have authority to permit any excess.
+No dissertation shall exceed 10, 000 words; no person or body shall have authority to permit any excess.
 Candidates may include appendices which will not count towards the word limit.
 However the examiners are not bound to read the appendices and they shall not be taken into consideration when marking the dissertation.
 There shall be a select bibliography or a list of sources; this shall not be included in the word count.
 Each dissertation shall be prefaced by an abstract of not more than 350 words which shall not be included in the overall word count.
 All dissertations must be typed on A4 paper and be held firmly in a cover.
 Two copies of the dissertation shall be submitted to the examiners.